-"# of Normal Checkpoints" reports the number of checkpoints performed by the normal checkpoint process.
+Number of checkpoints performed by the normal checkpoint process.

 If the normal checkpoint is doing most of the work, especially if the time required for the checkout is lengthy, it might make sense to increase the number of writes performed by the housekeeper wash task.